AzuraCast/AzuraCast/SUPPORT.md

 # Support for AzuraCast

+**Note:** This support document is specific to users of our standard installation method (using Docker).
+If you're using the Ansible ("traditional" or "bare-metal") installation, see [this support guide](https://github.com/AzuraCast/azuracast.com/blob/master/LegacySupport.md) instead.

 Having trouble with your AzuraCast installation?
 These pointers may be able to help.

 If you still don't find what you're looking for, check the GitHub Issues section for an existing issue relating to the